klogging/klogging/docs/Concepts.md

 Timestamp | The point in time when the event occurred, with microsecond or finer resolution.
 Logger | Name of the logger that sent the event (e.g. a fully-qualified class name).
 Level | An indication of the severity of the event.
-Host | Where the event originated: important in distributed systems.
+Host | Name of the host where the event originated: important in distributed systems.
-Message | A text message summarising what happened, that might be constructed from a template.
+Message | A string message summarising what happened, that might be constructed from a template.
 Stack trace | Details about an exception or error, if one is associate with the event.
 Items | A map of useful information current at the time of the event.